Brayden Point: Tampa Bay Lightning (2016–present)

 On July 28, 2021, Point signed an eight-year, $76 million extension with the Lightning.
 On November 20, in a 5–3 loss to the New Jersey Devils, Point suffered a shoulder injury, causing him to miss the next 14 games.
 He ended the 2021–22 season with 28 goals and 30 assists for 58 points in 66 games.
 In game seven of the first round of the 2022 playoffs against the Toronto Maple Leafs, Point suffered a torn quad, resulting in him missing the entirety of the second and third rounds against the Presidents Trophy-winning Florida Panthers and New York Rangers, respectively.
-Point returned to the Lightning lineup for the first two games of the 2022 Stanley Cup Finals of the Colorado Avalanche before missing the final four as the Lightning would go on to lose in six games to the top-seeded Avalanche.
+Point returned to the Lightning lineup for the first two games of the 2022 Stanley Cup Final of the Colorado Avalanche before missing the final four as the Lightning would go on to lose in six games to the top-seeded Avalanche.
 Point finished the playoffs with two goals and three assists for five points in nine games.

 On February 23, 2023, Point scored his 200th NHL goal in a 6–5 OT loss to the Buffalo Sabres.
 He would end the 2022–23 season with 51 goals and 44 assists for 95 points in all 82 games played.
 His 51 goals led the team in goals while his 95 points ranked him second on the team in points.
 He also would record two goals and assists for four points in all six games where the Lightning played the Toronto Maple Leafs for the second consecutive year in the first round, this time losing in six games.
 Point was named a finalist for the Lady Byng Memorial Trophy for the first time in his career as the player "who best demonstrates sportsmanship and gentlemanly conduct combined with a high standard of playing ability", which would eventually be awarded to Los Angeles Kings forward and captain Anže Kopitar.

 On October 10, 2023, in the first game of the 2023–24 season Point played in his 500th career game as the Lightning won 5–3 over the Nashville Predators.
 He would end the season playing in 81 games and leading the team in goals (46) and third in assists (44) for 90 points, ranking second on the team in points before recording two goals and three assists for five points in five games in the Lightning's first round defeat in five games to the eventual Stanley Cup champion Florida Panthers.